rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 draft: true
 ---

-This project deploys a [Synapse](https://github.com/matrix-org/synapse) [matrix](https://matrix.org/) homeserver, an [Element](https://github.com/vector-im/element-web/) web-based front-end and the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing the homeserver.
+This project deploys a [Synapse](https://github.com/matrix-org/synapse) [matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web-based front-end.
+In standalone IdP mode, the project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing user accounts on the homeserver.

-In addition, the project deploys a number of additional modules: [Certbot](https://certbot.eff.org/) and [HAProxy](https://www.haproxy.org/) for [Let's Encrypt](https://letsencrypt.org/) certificate management and TLS/SSL termination, a [PostgreSQL](https://www.postgresql.org/) database as backend for synapse, a [Coturn](https://github.com/coturn/coturn) TURN server to enable VoIP and a [Well-known server](/rollyourown/project_modules/ryo-wellknown/) for client service discovery and delegation.
+In addition, the project deploys a number of additional modules: [Certbot](https://certbot.eff.org/) and [HAProxy](https://www.haproxy.org/) for [Let's Encrypt](https://letsencrypt.org/) certificate management and TLS/SSL termination, a [PostgreSQL](https://www.postgresql.org/) database as backend for synapse, a [Coturn](https://github.com/coturn/coturn) TURN server to enable VoIP and a [.well-known server](/rollyourown/project_modules/ryo-wellknown/) for client service discovery and delegation.

 <!--more-->